“College-prepared and career-ready for the 21st century”

 It provides students with technical instruction and practical experience in an area incorporating sustainable and green vehicle technologies.
 Instruction includes classroom and workplace policies and procedures in accordance with federal, state, and local safety and environmental regulations.
 It covers the proper use, maintenance, and storage of auto repair tools and equipment as well as the effective use of service manuals and computer-based information systems.
 Emphasis is placed on the techniques in the following areas of brake diagnosis and repair: general, hydraulic system, drum brake, disc brake, power assist units, wheel bearings, parking brakes, electronic brake, and control systems.
 It also teaches trade mathematics, resource management, employability skills, and entrepreneurial skills.

 It provides students with technical instruction and practical experience in an automobile area incorporating sustainable and green vehicle technologies.
 Instruction includes classroom and workplace policies and procedures in accordance with federal, state, and local safety and environmental regulations.
 It covers the proper use, maintenance, and storage of auto repair tools and equipment, the effective use of service manuals and computer-based information systems, and an introduction to the different engine designs, automotive electricity, hybrid vehicles, and alternative fuel vehicles.
-Emphasis is placed on the techniques in the following areas of engine performance diagnosis and repair: general, computerized engine controls, and ignition system.
+Emphasis is placed on the techniques in the following areas of engine performance diagnosis and repair: general, computerized engine controls, and ignition systems.